encoredev/encore/docs/develop/app-structure.md

 Encore is not opinionated about whether you use a monolith or multiple services.
 However, it does solve most of the traditional drawbacks that come with building microservices.

-## Define service code with sub-packages
+## Structure services using sub-packages

 Within a service, it's possible to have multiple sub-packages.
 This is a good way to define components, helper functions, or other code for your functions, should you wish to do that.
-You can create as many subpackages in any kind of nested structure to build your service in any way you want.
+You can create as many sub-packages, in any kind of nested structure within your service, as you want.

 To create sub-packages, you create sub-directories within a service package.
-Subpackages are itnernal code for services, they are not service packages.
-Only service packages can define API endpoints, and sub-packages within services cannot themselves define APIs.
+Sub-packages are internal to services, they are not themselves service packages.
+This means sub-packages within services cannot themselves define APIs.
 You can however define an API in a service package that calls a function within a sub-package.